determined-ai/determined/docs/integrations/notification/slack.rst

 .. image:: /assets/images/slack-webhook-creation-in-determined.jpeg
    :width: 100%

-In the pop up paste the **Webhook URL** that was copied in Slack in the **URL** field.
-Choose **Slack** for the Webhook type and then choose the triggers.
+In the pop up, paste the **Webhook URL** that was copied from Slack in the **URL** field.
+Choose **Slack** for the webhook type and then choose the triggers that you want to receive notifications for.
-Finally select **Create Webhook**, and your webhook will finally be created.
+Finally, select **Create Webhook** and your webhook will be created.

 .. _testing-webhook:

 Testing the Webhook
 ===================

-To test a Slack Webhook in Determined navigate to the Webhooks page and click on the three vertical dots on the right side of any of the listed Webhooks.
+To test a Slack webhook in Determined navigate to the Webhooks page and click on the three vertical dots on the right side of any of the listed webhooks.

 .. image:: /assets/images/test-webhook.png
    :width: 100%

-If everything has been configured correctly you should should receive a message from the Slack application you created with the message "test" as shown above.
+If everything has been configured correctly you should receive a message from the Slack application you created with the message "test" as shown above.